shadow81627/daim/content/blog/salary-compression.md

 Present this info how you want, but make it as easy as possible for your boss to vouch for you.
 Don’t make him do any unnecessary work - ideally, it should be them forwarding the evidence you’ve presented (via a deck or a document) to his higher ups, and then they discuss it.

-Also, have a clear salary number in mind.
-There are plenty of ways to come up with a number - do research on sites like Levels.
-FYI, Glassdoor, H1BData, or even reach out to others in the industry.
+Have a clear salary number in mind.
+Do research on sites like Levels FYI, Glassdoor, H1BData, or even reach out to others in the industry.

 Once you have a clear number, bump it up by 15-20%.